Levinin/GPT-CLI-tool/README.md

 I also recommend creating an alias such as:
 > alias gpt='python path/to/python file'

 so you can run it from anywhere very easily.
+I use it from guake, so it is always available with F12.

 ## Options
 To view the help options simply: